-You often hear terms like, “wireframe”, “prototype” and “MVP” which are used to demonstrate the look and structure of an application.
+I’m sure you’ve heard the terms, “wireframe”, “mockup”, “prototype” and “MVP,” all of which are used to demonstrate the initial look and structure of an application.
 But do you really understand what these terms mean?
-Would you know when to use wireframe or when to go with prototype?
-These terms are often used interchangeably, possibly due to convenience or misunderstanding, but it’s crucial to distinguish what sets these terms apart and how to benefit from each of them.
-Let’s discuss wireframes, prototypes and MVP in detail, so you’ll grasp the idea of what to use in specific situations.
+When should you create a wireframe over a prototype or an MVP?
+These terms are often used interchangeably, possibly due to convenience or a misunderstanding of their definitions, but it’s crucial to distinguish what sets them apart and understand the benefits of each.
+On that note, let’s get talking about wireframes, prototypes and MVPs and when you should use each!

 Please keep in mind this article is for beginner level UI/UX designers or junior Product/Project managers.
 If you are experienced on this topic, this article will NOT be for you 😉